pcesar65/GoNumero.com/_posts/2019-03-09-supplements.md

 + <small>Excellent source of branched-chain amino acids </small>
 + <small>Boosts The Effects Of Resistance Training </small>

-No matter if your goal is to increase muscle, reduce body fat, or control hunger, whey can help and its the #1 choice for all body builders.
+<small>No matter if your goal is to increase muscle, reduce body fat, or control hunger, whey can help and its the #1 choice for all body builders.</small>

 ### REFERENCES
 <small>Ally, A. and Park, G. 1992.
 Rapid-determination of creatine, phosphocreatine, purine-bases and nucleotides